 - My work is about the human condition

-I could go into detail on each one of these and tell you why they send up red flags for me, but the bottom line is that the words that follow these phrases, and I'm being kind here, are usually less than interesting.
+I could go into detail on each one of these and tell you why they send up red flags for me, but the bottom line is that the words usually following these phrases are, and I'm being kind here, far less than interesting.

 3. Beware of redundancy.

 Say it one way and move on.

 Don’t drag it out and duplicate the same meaning in a new sentence.
 Don’t make me be redundant by going any further with this warning.

 4. Get rid of the lists.

 One of the things I see in artist statements that makes me want to take a delete key to them is the overuse of adjectives.
 Lists of descriptors are a rampant virus in artist statements.
 Get rid of them!

 If you have more than 3 or 4 commas in your statement, dig deep to see what can be eliminated.